 Loans are made to public bodies, not-for-profit organizations, Indian tribes on federal and state reservations, and other federally recognized tribes for projects needed to meet health or sanitary standards, including clean water standards and SDWA requirements.
 Loans are repayable in not more than 40 years or the useful life of the facility, whichever is less.
-USDA makes either direct loans to applicants or guarantees up to 90% of loans made by third party lenders.
+USDA makes either direct loans to applicants or guarantees up to 90% of loans made by third-party lenders.
 Borrowers are required to refinance (graduate) to other credit when they can obtain the needed funds from commercial sources at reasonable rates and terms.

 Loan interest rates are based on the community's economic and health environment and are designated poverty, market, or intermediate.
 Poverty interest rate loans are made in areas where the median household income (MHI) falls below the higher of 80% of the statewide nonurban MHI, or the poverty level, and the project is needed to meet health or sanitary standards; by law, this rate is set at 60% of the market rate.
 The market rate is adjusted quarterly and is set using the average of a specified 11-bond index.
 It applies to loans to applicants where the MHI of the service area exceeds the statewide nonurban MHI.
-The intermediate rate applies to loans that do not meet the criteria for the poverty rate and which do not have to pay the market rate; by law, this rate is set at 80% of the market rate.
-(For current interest rates, see [http://www.usda.gov/rus/water/int-rate.htm].)
+The intermediate rate applies to loans that do not meet the criteria for the poverty rate and which do not have to pay the market rate; by law, this rate is set at 80% of the market rate.7 Interest rates on guaranteed loans are negotiated between the borrower and the lender.
+The 2014 farm bill amended the water and waste disposal direct and guaranteed loan programs to encourage financing by private or cooperative lenders to the maximum extent possible, use of loan guarantees where the population exceeds 5,500, and use of direct loans where the impact of a guaranteed loan on rate payers would be significant.

 Beginning with USDA's FY1996 appropriation, Congress consolidated the water and waste disposal grant and loan appropriations in a single Rural Utilities Assistance Program, consistent with the approach taken in the 1996 farm bill to consolidate delivery of rural development assistance.
-In FY2008, appropriations provided \$534.2 million for the core water and waste disposal grant and loan program.
-USDA estimated that, counting both appropriations and repaid loan monies still available, those funds would support \$1.6 billion in program activity.
+Funds available through appropriations for USDA's water and waste disposal programs provide \$508 million in total for FY2016, including \$385 million in grants and subsidy to support direct and guaranteed loans.
+USDA estimated that, counting both appropriations and repaid loan monies still available, those funds would support more than \$1.73 billion in program activity.

 In dollar terms, the largest federal programs that solely assist water and waste disposal needs are administered by EPA.
-FY2008 appropriations for the clean water and safe drinking water SRF programs total \$1.5 billion.
+Funds available in FY2016 for EPA's clean water and safe drinking water SRF programs total \$2.3 billion.
 They do not focus solely on rural areas, however.
 USDA's grant and loan programs also support significant financial activity and are directed entirely at rural areas.
-Still, funding needs in rural areas are high (at least \$50 billion, according to EPA surveys), and there is heavy demand for funds.
-At the end of FY2007, USDA reported a \$2.4 billion backlog of requests for 928 water and wastewater projects.
-Meeting the infrastructure funding needs of rural areas efficiently and effectively is likely to remain an issue of considerable congressional interest.
+Still, funding needs in rural areas are high (more than \$130 billion, according to state surveys summarized in EPA reports), and there is heavy demand for funds.
+At the end of FY2007, USDA reported a \$2.4 billion backlog of requests for 928 water and wastewater projects for its grant and loan programs.